mongodb/docs/source/includes/list-tables/third-party-integration-settings-ui-cloud.rst

-       To send alert notifications to a Webhook, select the Webhook notification option when creating or editing an `alert configuration`_.
+       To send alert notifications to a Webhook, select the Webhook notification option when creating or editing an :ref:`alert configuration <configure-alerts>`.
 If you add a Webhook notification and the |url| or optional key becomes invalid, |mms| sends an email to the :authrole:`Project Owner` and eventually removes the Webhook settings.

-   * - :guilabel:`Microsoft Teams Webhook URL`
+   * - Microsoft Teams Webhook URL

      - Configures |mms| to send alerts about your project to your `Microsoft Teams <https://www.microsoft.com/en-us/microsoft-teams/group-chat-software/>`_